Post-residential exhibition developed for CSW Kronika

 Exhibition production: Agata Gomolinska-Senczenko

-Collaboration: Dominik Skiendziel, Pawel Watroba
+Technical support and set up: Dominik Skiendziel, Pawel Watroba

 Photos: Barbara Kubska